kaspers1778/members_club/README.md

 ```cd ./members_club```
 1. Run application by IDE or by next command:
 ```go run main.go```
-1. After build will appear line simular that
+1. After build will appear line simular to that
 ```Server has been started on :8000```
 8000 - this is the port app running at, so the next step is to open in your browser link
 ```http://localhost:8000/```